Keep kids warm and cozy with our curated collection of best winter gear for children.

 - Optional: Chin strap with buckle so the hat will stay on (helpful if your little one likes to pull her hat off and throw it on the ground!).
 Safety note: Hats with straps – and helmets – can be dangerous if the straps get stuck on play structures or trees.

-Product Recommendations: We love Ambler hats (available at MEC) hats for their cute designs and cozy fleece lining, and the Zapped Reflective Beanie (also fleece lined) for nighttime adventures.
-For a technical, snug fitting hat with earflaps, try the Outdoor Research Kids’ Alpine Hat (available at All Out Kids).
+Product Recommendations: We love the Ambler Canuck Earflap Hat (available in blue or grey) with its cute design and cozy fleece lining, and the Zapped Reflective Pom Beanie (fleece lined, reflective, & made in Canada) for nighttime adventures.
+For a technical, snug fitting hat with earflaps, try the Outdoor Research Kids’ Alpine Hat (available in purple, blue, or black at All Out Kids).

 Kids’ Mitts and Gloves